 British Airways and other network carriers accused of behaving like dinosaurs

 Delta’s new blog fails to excite, entertain, or even offend.

 Lufthansa is celebrating the Oktoberfest beer festival by dressing up cabin crew in traditional Bavarian costumes

 easyJet copies Ryanair’s anti-ADP publicity campaign

 Seeking to get good publicity out of a bad story, Southwest apologises to mini-skirted flyer after asking her to cover up.

 Northwest takes the last of its 747 ‘classics’ out of regular service

-Air France-KLM aims to be the first airline in the world to allow passengers to use mobile phones in-flight, according to executive vice-president of marketing and network management, Bruno Matheu.
+Air France-KLM showcases new technology, aims to be first airline to allow passengers to use mobile phones in-flight.

 Traffic boomed at the BAA’s UK airports in August giving the beleaguered airport operator some positive news for a change